wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 There are several aspects about python-samples.py that are special:

-A. Near the bottom of the file, the main loop is an infinite loop controlled by two variables:
+A. Near the bottom of the file, the <strong>main is an infinite loop</strong>, controlled by two variables:

    * number of iterations repeated (default of one)
    * number of average seconds between each iteration (default of zero)